redpanda-data/connect/website/docs/guides/bloblang/about.md

 root.bar = this.value_two.apply("things")
 ```

-The path of an import statement is relative to the file that is importing it.
+Imports from a Bloblang mapping within a Benthos config are relative to the process running the config.
+Imports from an imported file are relative to the file that is importing it.

 ## Filtering